dramonddaniel/snapchat-ui/README.md

 </p>

 <i>How did you manage to pull the news articles in the stories view?</i>
-- I actually used the **News API** (https://newsapi.org/) and got a hold of the JSON they provide for their latest MTV articles; again, using the MVC pattern.
+- I actually used the **News API** (https://newsapi.org/) and got a hold of the JSON they provide for their latest MTV articles; using the MVC pattern.

 <i>How did you manage to load the snaps?</i>
-- I actually wrote up a simple **node.js** server that I've hosted up on Heroku (https://snapchat-nodejs.herokuapp.com/posts) and I use the MVC pattern to fetch and display those snaps.
+- I actually wrote up a simple **node.js** server that I've hosted up on Heroku (https://snapchat-nodejs.herokuapp.com/posts) and again I used the MVC pattern to fetch and display those snaps.
 Here's an example of my Snap Object:

 ```swift